This article discusses opportunities to generate consistently high growth by leveraging lead generation services for consulting firms.

 According to this study (click to open PDF) by strategic public relations firm Greentarget, the most successful mid-size consulting firms continue to increase their market share by focusing on specialization and differentiation.
 A major selling point is easy access to their most experienced senior consultants.
 Clients prefer this because it makes the business relationship more personal and efficient.

 Although it may look easy, it can take years for a consulting firm to establish a unique brand identity.
 The broad market reputation large firms enjoy makes new client acquisition easier for them.
 But this wide brand recognition doesn’t usually exist for smaller firms, particularly those less than 5 years old.
-This puts a premium on self-generated (i.e. outbound) sales activity for small- and mid-size consulting firms.
+This puts a premium on outbound lead generation services for consulting firms.

 A Nasty Growth Trap for Consulting Firms (and What To Do)